 Song and dance bring the season to life, and Virginia’s Blue Ridge is a creative destination to witness some of the best holiday performances Virginia has to offer.
 For example, the Roanoke Symphony Orchestra presents Holiday Pops! each year to sell-out crowds while Southwest Virginia Ballet dances The Nutcracker to the same.

-- November 17: Mannheim Steamroller at Salem Civic Center
+- November 29: Mannheim Steamroller at Berglund Center

-- December 9 & 10: The Nutcracker at Berglund Center
+- December 14-15: SWVA Ballet Presents The Nutcracker at Berglund Center

 Shopping may or may not be your favorite pastime.
 If it’s not, perhaps we can change that.
 In fact, once you window shop the independently-owned stores of downtown Roanoke, we’re confident you’ll want to actually shop them.
 Expect to find everything from apparel and jewelry to outdoor gear and gifts to please a palate.

 The magic of Christmas is most often found in the eyes of a child.
 Their wonder and delight is infectious!
 Claim the same when you join them in festive ways to celebrate the holidays.
-Some of our favorite options include the ice skating rink (Elmwood on Ice) and the Virginia Museum of Transportation where Santa is known to make an appearance by way of the Candy Cane Express.
+Some of our favorite options include the ice skating rink (Elmwood on Ice), Salem's annual Gingerbread Festival, and the Virginia Museum of Transportation where Santa is known to make an appearance by way of the Candy Cane Express.

 Make your holiday the happiest ever and share your experiences with us on social media.
-Just tag #BlueRidgeDay to add your photo(s) to an ever-growing showcase of area photos.
+Just tag #Trailsetter to add your photo(s) to an ever-growing showcase of area photos.

 NOTE - This post was updated in October 2019 for current information about holiday events & dates.